 In addition to the Fair Pay Agreements Bill, a parliamentary paper was lodged on 31 March 2022.
 This explains that the Government proposes to change the Bill, to make the default bargaining party role voluntary, and add a new process (the backstop) where, if no eligible representative steps forward to be a bargaining party on one side, then the Employment Relations Authority will set the terms of the Fair Pay Agreement.

-The Committee is seeking public submissions on this backstop proposal alongside the Bill through the Select Committee process.
+The Committee received public submissions on this backstop proposal alongside the Bill through the Select Committee process.

 Parliamentary paper on a proposed policy change to the Fair Pay Agreements Bill G.46C(external link) — New Zealand Parliament